heySourabh/GeometryCalculations/Stokes/README.md

 @author : Sourabh Bhat (heySourabh@gmail.com)

 /**
+ * Calculates the volume of a solid formed by a set of triangles.
  * The triangles must have points either all-clockwise or all-anti-clockwise,
  * looking from outside of the solid.
  *